 - Peel mango, banana, and orange.
 You can leave the peels of apple and pear intact.
 Cut the fruits into bite-size pieces and assemble them in a large serving bowl.

-- Add all the spices, chopped mint leaves, freshly squeezed lemon juice (or lime) and gently toss everything to combine.
-Adjust taste to your liking and enjoy!
+- Add all the spices, chopped mint leaves (if using), freshly squeezed lemon juice (or lime) and gently toss everything to combine.

 Notes

-- Freshness: Fruits like banana, apple, and pear are best cut when ready to serve since they start browning after cutting due to oxidization.
-You can cut and assemble other fruits 2-3 hours ahead of time.
+- How to prevent browning: Fruits like bananas, apples, and pears are best cut when ready to serve since they start browning after cutting due to oxidation.
+You can cut and assemble other fruits like mango, strawberries, grapes, and oranges 2-3 hours ahead of time.

 - Cutting Size: For best results, cut all fruit into bite-size pieces for even seasoning.

-- Season: Toss the fruits with seasoning just before they are ready to serve, otherwise the fruits will begin to soften and break down.
+- Season: Toss the fruits with seasoning just before you are ready to serve; otherwise, the fruits will begin to soften and break down.